ontoportal/documentation/docs/_steps/getting_started.md

 ## General Instruction

-Virtual Appliance Web UI can be accessed at `http://{ip_address_of_appliance}`.
+The Appliance Web UI can be accessed at `http://{ip_address_of_appliance}`.
-You can get IP address of the Appliance by using the following command in the terminal `ip addr show eth0`
+You can get the IP address of the Appliance by using the following command in the terminal: `ip addr show eth0`.

-Add an ontology using the OntoPortal Admin User here: `http://{ip_address_of_appliance}/ontologies/new` The ncbo_cron project is configured to automatically process new ontologies every 5 minutes (see documentation for enabling the scheduler).
+Add an ontology using the OntoPortal Admin User at `http://{ip_address_of_appliance}/ontologies/new`.
+The ncbo_cron project is configured to automatically process new ontologies every 5 minutes (see documentation for enabling the scheduler).